 - 2. Make sure the Game Settings and Coin Settings are the same for all linked cabinets.
-(You would have unhappy customers if a setting such as Winner Gets Free Game were enabled on some cabinets and disabled on others.)
-If the settings listed below are mismatched on a set of linked cabinets, a Blue Dot will appear in the Attract Mode.
-Mismatched cabinets will not link, and you will see an explanation of the problem when you enter the Operator Menu.
+You will have unhappy customers if a setting such as Winner Gets Free Game is enabled on some cabinets and disabled on others.
+If the settings listed below are mismatched on a set of linked cabinets, a Blue Dot will appear in the Attract Mode, and you will see an explanation of the problem on the Machine Settings: Info screen.

-- Software Comm Version
+- Software Game Version

 - Free Game Min Players

 - Free Game

 - Race Length

 - Link ID

 - Disabled Tracks

-- Disabled Drivers

-- Disabled Manual Transmission